Quick Start

 );

-}Option B: Custom UI with useTTS
+}Option B: Custom UI with hook

-import { useTTS } from "@tts2go/react";
+import { useTTS } from '@tts2go/react';

 function PlayButton({ text }: { text: string }) {

-const { status, play, stop } = useTTS(text, "voice_abc123");
+const { status, play, stop, pause } = useTTS(text, 'voice-id');

 return (

-<button
+<button onClick={pause}>Pause</button>

-disabled={status === "loading"}
+<button onClick={play} disabled={status === 'loading'}>

 </button>